-NOTE: Teachers are advised to:
+NOTE: Teachers are suggested to:

-- (i) encourage classroom interaction among peers, students and teachers through activities such as role play, group work etc. - (ii) reduce teacher-talk time and keep it to the minimum, - (iii) take up questions for discussion to encourage pupils to participate and to marshal their ideas and express and defend their views.
+- (i) encourage classroom interaction among peers, students and teachers through activities such as role play, group work etc. - (ii) reduce teacher-talk time and keep it to the minimum, - (iii) take up questions for discussion to encourage pupils to participate and to express their ideas and defend their views.